andycasey/ads/docs/user/libraries.md

 {library.id} {library.name} has:
  - {library.num_users} users
  - {library.num_documents} documents
-The library is owned by {library.owner} is {'public' if library.public else 'private'}.
+The library is owned by {library.owner} and is {'public' if library.public else 'private'}.
 The library description is: {library.description}
 """
 )